crowdata/crowdata/README.md

     }
     ```

+9. Install the GEOS library in case you don't have installed already.

-9. Initialize the database:
+10. Initialize the database:

     ```bash
     python manage.py syncdb
     python manage.py migrate --all
     ```

+11. Ask a team member for a database backup and load it.

+    ```
+    pg_restore --dbname=crowdata_development --verbose ~/my_backup.backup --clean
+    ```

-10. Create superuser
+12. Create superuser

     ```bash
     python manage.py createsuperuser
     ```
     and follow the prompts.

-11. Start the development server
+13. Start the development server

     ```bash
     python manage.py runserver_plus
     ```

-12. Navigate to `http://localhost:8000/admin/` and log in with your superuser credentials.
+14. Navigate to `http://localhost:8000/admin/` and log in with your superuser credentials.

 ## When creating a document set ##